0nesquared/google-clone-react/README.md

 All the icons and buttons have been used from MaterialUI to get the same look and feel as that of the official Google website, and the font and background-colors have also been kept as close to the original as possible.

 ** NOTE ** - To run the same project on your personal system, please replace the API_KEY in the keys.js file by your own custom API key, and the SEARCH_ENGINE_ID in the useGoogleSearch.js file with your search engine id.

+**The free version of the Custom Search API from Google will only handle 100 search requests per day**